RUTGERS RESIDENCE LIFE

 IV.
 RA CLASS FOR CREDIT

-All candidates hired for a particular position or selected for the alternate list will be required to attend a series of Resident Assistant/Apartment Assistant preparation classes during March and April in the Spring 2013 semester for 1.5 credits and another series of classes during September and October in the Fall 2013 semester for 1.5 credits.
+All candidates hired for a particular position or selected for the alternate list will be required to attend a series of Resident Assistant/Apartment Assistant preparation classes during the spring semester for 1.5 credits and another series of classes during the fall semester for 1.5 credits.
 Full details of the classes are noted HERE.